 Google’s research tells us we have less than 4 seconds to load your web content before you start experiencing significant bounce rates.
 Making sure your site performs at a high level is crucial to delivering a good user experience — and bolstering conversion rates.

 Metrics such as the Core Web Vitals can help you measure how your site is doing.
-They can tell not only how fast your content is loading, but also how users are perceiving content loading on their screens.
+They can tell not only how fast your content is loading but also how users perceive content loading on their screens.

 Learn about a variety of free and paid tools to test and measure these metrics, as well as ways to improve your site’s performance.